 In Vietnam, it is important to know your opportunities and obligations when you recruit and hire people.
-This article will help you familiarise yourself with the labour process, employer regulations, basic hiring process in Vietnam, as well as the resources that are available for you as an employer.
+This article will help you familiarise yourself with the labor process, employer regulations, basic hiring process in Vietnam, as well as the resources that are available for you as an employer.

 Over the past decades, Vietnam has encountered accelerated yet comprehensive development.
 A rapidly booming economy is leading to economic changes as well as the structures of society.

-An increasing number of people are now hired in services and manufacturing sectors, contributing to the rise of the GDP.
+An increasing number of people are now hired in the services and manufacturing sectors, contributing to the rise of the GDP.
 With the continuous economic integration of Vietnam into the world economy, the pace of this change has shown no sign of stopping

-However, many foreign and local firms in Vietnam, realise that the workforce in Vietnam is beneficial when it comes to its number – even with the huge young workforce, there are still significant talent and skill gaps between the position and applicants prevailing in industries that require profound language and technologic skills.
+However, many foreign and local firms in Vietnam, realize that the workforce in Vietnam is beneficial when it comes to its number – even with the huge young workforce, there are still significant talent and skill gaps between the position and applicants prevailing in industries that require profound language and technologic skills.

-As a result, a large number of Vietnamese workers are still engaged in positions or jobs that require relatively lower skilled or blue-collar jobs while foreign nationals occupy management positions primarily.
+As a result, a large number of Vietnamese workers are still engaged in positions or jobs that require relatively lower-skilled or blue-collar jobs while foreign nationals occupy management positions primarily.

-The 2019 Global Talent Competitiveness Index (GTCI) assessed that Vietnam is ranked 92 among 125 countries for having the ability to bring in, develop and keep the talent.
+The 2019 Global Talent Competitiveness Index (GTCI) assessed that Vietnam is ranked 92 among 125 countries for having the ability to bring in, develop and keep talent.

 The government wanted to achieve the target to provide vocational training to 2.2 million people in Vietnam in 2018.
-The result was positive – as of the first quarter of 2018, Vietnam has already had more than 1,900 vocational training centres, including 545 vocational schools and 395 colleges.
+The result was positive – as of the first quarter of 2018, Vietnam has already had more than 1,900 vocational training centers, including 545 vocational schools and 395 colleges.

 These institutions offer programs in information technology (IT), beauty services, tourism, fashion, textile and garment, construction, precision mechanics, pharmaceuticals, and hotel management.

-There are many ways to recruit and hire high-quality workforce in Vietnam that you can use once you have your company set up.
+There are many ways to recruit and hire a high-quality workforce in Vietnam that you can use once you have your company set up.

 One of the most popular ways is to outsource the recruitment and hiring process to a third party.
-Outsourcing helps organisations to introduce companies to the public and attract a large number of candidates – both locally and internationally.
+Outsourcing helps organizations to introduce companies to the public and attract a large number of candidates – both locally and internationally.

 If you think that hiring foreigners is more ideal for your current business operations in terms of specific skills and knowledge; or because you do not have the time and capital to train an existing employee for that particular skill set, the process of hiring a foreigner does not have to be difficult if you understand its regulations well.

-In Vietnam, permits such as business visa, visa exemptions, and a resident card will not allow foreigners to work legally.
+In Vietnam, permits such as business visas, visa exemptions, and a resident card will not allow foreigners to work legally.
 This is because according to the Labour Code in Vietnam, a foreign individual must secure a work permit prior to any of his or her employment in the country.

 The only exception for the application of the said work permit is for a foreigner to obtain exemption certification and meet the exemption criteria.
-For instances, foreigners are the members of the board of directors of joint-stock companies in Vietnam, owners of a single- or multiple-member limited liability company, etc. For detailed information, contact Cekindo.
+For instance, foreigners are the members of the board of directors of joint-stock companies in Vietnam, owners of a single- or multiple-member limited liability company, etc. For detailed information, contact Cekindo.